alig146/fatjet_analysis/readme.md

 # Fatjet Analysis

 ## Prerequisites
-Before installing, make sure that you've already (generated SSH keys on your machine)[https://help.github.com/articles/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent/] and (added them to your GitHub account)[https://help.github.com/articles/adding-a-new-ssh-key-to-your-github-account/].
+Before installing, make sure that you've already [generated SSH keys on your machine](https://help.github.com/articles/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent/) and [added them to your GitHub account](https://help.github.com/articles/adding-a-new-ssh-key-to-your-github-account/).

-You need to also install a CMSSW release.
-You can do this with
+You also need to install a CMSSW release.
+You can do this with the following:
 ```
 cmsrel CMSSW_xx_yy_zz_patchp
 ```